a PLACE in which to RETREAT.

 the FIELD KITCHEN.

-The quirky field kitchen is situated in an old tin shed sitting between John's and Miller's huts in a paddock.
-With a wonderful patina it is totally transformed from a lambing shed into a very rustic but dry kitchen for our hutters.
-With a table and chairs as well as an area to prepare food, it's a great spot to gather at the end of the day and share a meal by candlelight.
+The quirky field kitchen is situated in an old tin shed in a paddock between John's and Miller's huts.
+With a wonderful patina it is totally transformed from a lambing shed into a space for you.
+With a table and chairs, and an area to prepare food, it's a great spot to gather at the end of the day to share a meal by candlelight.

-The field kitchen is equipped with crockery, a small fridge, two stove gas hob, hob kettle, toaster and further cooking equipment/utensils, as well as store cupboard essentials such as tea, coffee, sugar, salt & pepper.
-Washing up is available here too, though you'll have to boil the kettle!
-You will also find a tripod and grill for use over the fire pit.
+Cook with gas or over the open fire.
+In the field kitchen you will find a two ring gas stove, stove kettle, toaster, small fridge, crockery and further cooking equipment/utensils, as well as store cupboard essentials such as tea, coffee, sugar, salt & pepper.
+Washing up is available here too, though you must boil the kettle!

-Your breakfast of homemade bread (made with our organic flour of course!), muesli with yoghurt and fruit to accompany, organic jam/marmalade, butter, juice and ground coffee (Lavazza Oro) is left in the field kitchen to be enjoyed at leisure.
+Breakfast fare of homemade bread (made with our organic flour of course!), muesli with yoghurt to accompany, organic jam, butter, juice and ground coffee (Lavazza Oro) is left for you.